LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 This is an advanced use of the Julia programming language.
 You should be comfortable with the language before reading this post.
 At the very least, the Julia documentation page on [metaprogramming][julia_meta] is required for this post and will be considered assumed knowledge, especially the sections on "Expressions and evaluation", "Code Generation" and "Generated Functions".
-I also suggest going through the [IRTools.jl][IRTools.jl] documentation.
+I also suggest going through the [IRTools.jl][IRTools.jl] documentation first.

-This post can be read independently to part 2 and will repeat parts of it.
+This post can be read independently to Part 2 and will repeat parts of it.
-However it is advised to read part 2 first because it is simpler than this post.
+However it is advised to read Part 2 first because it is easier to understand than this post.

 <h2 id="wengert-lists">2 Differentiating Wengert Lists</h2>